 Step 7: Quality control

-Each crystal creation was thoroughly examined by a team of experts, who ensured that all colours looked as they should and that all facets were flawless and radiant.
+Each crystal creation was thoroughly examined by a team of experts, who ensured that all colors looked as they should and that all facets were flawless and radiant.
 Once it had passed this final scrutiny, it was ready to fill the world with joy and brilliance!